Congratulations on your admission to the University of Southern California beginning spring semester!

 One very important part of the Franklin experience is Academic Travel: all Franklin students take an Academic travel course each semester, which includes a two-week study visit to a different city or region with a professor with expertise in the travel destination.
 Academic Travel courses involve preparation for the travel component, followed by exams or writing assignments towards the end of the semester.

-Spending a year at Franklin means that you will be living in a European country, culturally influenced by neighbors such as France, Germany, and Italy, yet very proud to be sovereign and neutral – since the year 1291.
+Spending a semester at Franklin means that you will be living in a European country, culturally influenced by neighbors such as France, Germany, and Italy, yet very proud to be sovereign and neutral – since the year 1291.

 Switzerland is one of the oldest living democracies in the world, where many laws are formed by national referenda and where local communities have significant autonomy with regard to cantonal (state) regulations.
 This does in fact shape the ways in which students live in the community, where for instance, recycling has been required for all residents for decades in a country that is very keen on preserving its beautiful environment.